 For many of us, Christmas is a happy and joyous time, enriched by reuniting with family and friends.
 But for others it can also be very stressful.
-Old patterns in family dynamics emerge, our stress levels rise, and our ability to cope can really be tested.
+Surviving Christmas where old patterns in family dynamics emerge, our stress levels rise, and our ability to cope can really be tested.

 Christmas also brings other stresses and expectations that many of us find difficult to cope with.
 We are expected to love Christmas and embrace all things about it.
 Planning the “perfect” Christmas, finding the money to buy all the presents needed and worrying about over-eating can lead to this time of the year being more about stress and anxiety than it is about relaxing and being merry.